creating alt-ctrl games

 toolkits and platforms for making experimental games

-context and inspiration: what’s happening in different experimental play communities today?
+context and inspiration: what’s happening in experimental play communities today?

 hands-on individual and collaborative group work